agentmorris/MegaDetector/megadetector/api/batch_processing/README.md

     // The "images" array is required, but can be empty.
     "images": [
         {
+            // Paths are typically relative paths, but absolute paths
+            // are valid as well.
+Forward slashes are preferred,
+            // regardless of OS, but backslashes are valid as well.
             "file": "path/from/base/dir/image_with_animal.jpg",
             // "detections" should be present for any image that was
             // successfully processed.
 I.e., a lack of detections